BEAM UP: Blind Engagement in Accessible Museum Project

 BEAM UP is a project born to help museums to move from the production of services for people with visual impairments to the production of services done together with the visually impaired in the field of contemporary art.

-Local expert groups, in Citta di Castello (IT), Zagreb (HR), and Cork (IE) are working together for two and a half years to research, design, plan, and implement a set of actions, approaches, mediations and events that will ensure visual art projects and exhibitions are accessible to people with a visual impairment.
+Local expert groups, in Citta di Castello (Italy), Zagreb (Croatia), and Cork (Ireland) have been working together for two and a half years to research, design, plan, and implement a set of actions, approaches, mediations and events that aims to ensure visual art projects and exhibitions are accessible to people with a visual impairment.

 BEAM UP is the follow-up to VIBE, Voyage Inside a Blind Experience, and has been developed in partnership with Atlante Servizi Culturali, along with the expertise of l’Istituto dei Ciechi di Milano, a leading institute for people who are visually impaired in Milan, Italy.